Cody Calafiore

-Cody Christopher Calafiore (born December 13, 1990) is an American reality television personality.
+Cody Christopher Calafiore (born December 13, 1990) is an American reality television personality, actor and model.
 He was the runner up on the reality television series Big Brother 16 in 2014.
 He was later crowned the winner of Big Brother 22: All-Stars in 2020.

 Early life and education

 Calafiore was born on December 13, 1990, in Hackensack, New Jersey.

 Calafiore attended Monmouth University where he was a member of the soccer team before transferring to Temple University where he graduated from the Fox School of Business and Management with a Bachelors in business administration.
 He played for the Temple Owls soccer team from 2010 to 2012.

 He trialed with the Columbus Crew in pre-season, before an ankle injury ended his soccer career.

 Big Brother

 Season 16

 Calafiore entered the Big Brother house on Day 1 with the first group of contestants.
 On Day 2, he formed an alliance with Derrick Levasseur called "The Hitmen".
 Throughout the season, the two secretly worked together with the ultimate goal of being the final 2 players left in the game on finale night.
 Calafiore initially won the Head of Household (HOH) in Week 2, but his victory was rescinded after producers saw him touch the ground before he hit the buzzer.
 In week 4, Calafiore won HOH alongside Frankie Grande and nominated Victoria Rafaeli and Brittany Martinez for eviction.
 Calafiore's nominees lost the Battle of the Block competition, therefore, Calafiore remained HOH and Grande was dethroned.

 In Week 8, Calafiore was nominated for eviction alongside Caleb Reynolds by HOH Grande.
 Calafiore and Reynolds lost the BOTB competition and remained on the block as a result.
 Calafiore was then nominated aside his former ally Zach Rance after Grande used the POV on Caleb and backdoored Rance.
 Calafiore survived eviction.
 In Week 9, he won his second HOH and became the first solo HOH of the season.
 He nominated Donny Thompson and Nicole Franzel for eviction.
 The same week, Calafiore won his first Power of Veto and chose to keep the nominations the same, which resulted in Thompson's eviction.
 In Week 11, Calafiore was nominated alongside Rafaeli by Grande, the HOH.
 However, due to a twist that reset the game by one week, both Calafiore and Rafaeli got off the block.
 In Week 12, Calafiore won his second and third Powers of Veto of the season.
 On Day 90, he was the sole vote to evict Reynolds.
 On Day 97, he won the final HOH of the season.
 He evicted Rafaeli and took his ally, Levasseur, to the final 2, a move considered by fans as one of the worst in the show's history.
 Calafiore became season's runner-up, losing to Levasseur on a 7–2 vote, winning $50,000.

 Calafiore's older brother Paulie was a contestant on Big Brother 18, where he placed eighth.